kapouer/window-page/README.md

 ### History

-These methods will run chains on new state and return a promise:
+These methods will run chains on new state and return immediately the new state:

 - state.push(location or url, opts)
 - state.replace(location or url, opts)